98jfiore/DiscordTravelBot/README.md

     3. `sudo service postgresql restart`
     4. Using the username/password you just created, put DATABASE_URL = 'postgresql://{username}:{password}@localhost/postgres' in .env

+If you wish to deploy to heroku, log into heroku on your command line and run the following commands to move your database over:
+    0. If you do not already have a heroku project: `heroku create` and add your config variables.
+    1. `heroku addons:create heroku-postgresql:hobby-dev`
+    2. `heroku pg:wait`
+    3. `heroku pg:push postgres DATABASE_URL`
+    4. `git push heroku main`
 ## Set up

 Go to the Discord Developers portal and create a bot.
 Give it persmissions to read and write messages.
 Get the bot's token and save it under a file names `.env` with the variable name `DISCORD_TOKEN`.